ajshovon/covid-update-bot/README.md

 ## Requirements:

 - Telegram bot API token & bot owner ID
-- A postgress db with creditials
+- A Postgres DB with credentials

 ## How to deploy